TheMarksman/mixed-by-mark/source/_posts/PBMonsterCookies.md

 <div style="display: flex;">
 They are full of a rich peanut butter flavor, are very easy to make, and loved by all who eat them (assuming they like peanut butter 😋).

+The cookies are easy to make.
+In a large bowl of a stand mixer, cream together the butter, brown sugar, and peanut butter until it is light and fluffy.
+Then, mix in the eggs and vanilla until well combined.

+Finally, stir in the flour, baking soda, cornstarch, baking powder, salt, and oats.
+Stir until everything is combined.
+Stir in the peanut butter chips and Reese's Pieces.

+Roll the dough into balls and place them on a greased baking sheet.
+Gently press down on the dough to form a thick cookie shape.
+Bake for 10-12 minutes, until the edges of the cookie are just set.
+Remove the cookies from the oven and allow them to cool for a couple minutes before removing from the pan.

 <div>
     {% asset_img floating-image PBMonsterCookies3.jpg %}
 </div>